 Gary imagines that a reasonable person in Hee-Young ’s shoes would have tried to escape from her husband long before now.
 But Hee-Young described for Gary what it was like to live for many years without being allowed to make any decisions.
 Her husband decided what she wore, what she ate, where she went, to whom she could speak.
 She never imagined that she could leave her husband and ask for help in a strange city in a foreign country.
 It took years before she realized that escape was possible.
 For many years, the thought simply never crossed her mind.

-Boris explained that when he first arrived in Canada, his priorities were finding an apartment and finding a job.
+Boris helped Gary to understand that he is not yet ready to date or to be part of a community.
+He explained that when he first arrived in Canada, his priorities were finding an apartment and finding a job.
 After that, he needed time to adjust.
-He still finds it very hard to trust people, and for now he just wants to be alone.
-He helped Gary to understand that he is not yet ready to date or to be part of a community.
+He still finds it very hard to trust people.
+For now, he just wants to be alone.
+Understanding Boris better helped to convince Gary that he was not just pretending to be gay.

 Gary could not understand why Marjani would be afraid to trust a Canadian interpreter with information about her sexual assault.
 Marjani told Gary about rumours she had heard in her community.
 People said that some interpreters do talk about what they have heard in immigration interviews.
 She did not know whether these rumours were true.
 But she felt she could not take that risk.
 She helped Gary to understand how devastating it would have been if this information had become known.

 Gary has never had any reason to distrust Canadian authorities.
 Police officers, border agents, and security guards have always treated him with respect.
 To help Gary to understand the racism that he has experienced, Barrington told him about being mistreated by Canadian police officers and security guards.
 He told him about racist things his employers had said.
 He told him about strangers who assaulted him and called him racist names.
 This helped Gary to understand why Barrington had not trusted Canadians enough to ask for refugee protection sooner.